oryfoxer/Discord-Mining-Bot---Eve-Online/README.md

 Save main.py where you wish to execute the bot from.

 # Setting the Bot up:
-Create application at discordapp.com/developers/applications Add a bot to your application by selecting add bot Update main.py with Bot Token given by your application you just created
+Create application at discordapp.com/developers/applications.
+Add a bot to your application by selecting add bot.
+Update main.py with Bot Token given by your application you just created.

 # To Host the Bot on your server:
 Prerequisites: